josephplpriest/pipeline_project/README.md

 - Clean the CSV data

-- Dockerize the project
+- Use Docker/Docker Compose for modularity

-- Use containerized streamlit for a dashboard/displaying outputs
+- Use containerized streamlit app for a dashboard/displaying outputs

 ## How to Run:

 1. Clone the Repository

 2. Run the docker commands in the root directory (which contains the docker compose file):

-`docker volume create cross_vol`

 `docker compose build`